 Whether you’ve always called Lake County, FL your home or you’re thinking about migrating to the area, there is something truly special shining throughout this 1,157 square mile county.
 You could say it’s a number of different things, but we believe everything begins with the name - lake.

 Lake County was named after the many lakes within its borders so it only makes sense that the majority of life revolves around these glistening bodies of water.
 It’s not hard to find an ordinary fishing spot, gorgeous views, or a great place to eat throughout the area.
 But there are also some lesser known hidden gems throughout the area that make locals proud to call the area home.
+Read more about how Lake County is the ultimate boater's paradise here.

 Here are some hidden treasures of lake life in Lake County, Florida you might be missing out on: